 - He was presented with the Distinguished Service Award by the United States Sports Academy.

-The Taylor Hooton Foundation is widely recognized at the national leader on the topic of APEDs use by the youth of the US and Canada.
+The Taylor Hooton Foundation is widely recognized at the national leader on the topic of APEDs use by the youth of the US, Canada, and Latin America.